 This databases provides indexing to and some full text of articles published in a variety of scholarly journals and popular magazines of psychology.
 Some titles that include some full text coverage: The Psychological Record, Educational and Psychological Measurement, Journal of Social and Psychological Sciences, Current Psychology, and Psychology Today (popular magazine).

 Citations and abstracts of articles from journals in Psychology and other social science disciplines including Anthropology, Education, Medicine, Nursing, and Psychiatry, from mid-19th century to present.
 Also includes citations to books and book chapters from 1987 to present.

-Full text access to over 50 journals of the American Psychological Association (APA).
+Full text access to over 50 journals published by the American Psychological Association (APA).

 The world's most valuable and comprehensive scholarly, multi-disciplinary full-text database, with more than 8,500 full-text periodicals, including more than 7,300 peer-reviewed journals.
 In addition to full text, this database offers indexing and abstracts for more than 12,500 journals and a total of more than 13,200 publications including monographs, reports, conference proceedings, etc. The database features PDF content going back as far as 1887, with the majority of full text titles in native (searchable) PDF format.
 Searchable cited references are provided for more than 1,400 journals.

 Abstracted articles from 19,000 medical journals.
 Free to the public from the National Library of Medicine's PubMed.
 Medline is also available on FirstSearch.

 "This site remains an excellent resource with an interesting mix of academic and nonacademic links. . .The site offers links to articles, student papters, syllabi, personality tests. . .Essentail."
 Osborne, R.E., Texas State University-San Marcos.
 Choice Reviews Online.
 2006 Supp.
 Web.
 8 Aug.
 2012.